 There is no higher priority to our entire DCL Family than the safety of our customers and employees.
 As coronavirus (COVID-19) continues to spread, we want to first assure you that all of our facilities are open, fully functional, and running smoothly.
 We also wanted to share the actions we are taking to help protect you and our employees, as well as keep our operations running smoothly.

-Expedited Shipping 101
+Complete Guide to Expedited Shipping

-What is expedited shipping?
+What is Expedited Shipping?

 At its most basic meaning, expedited shipping is any shipping or delivery method guaranteed to get an order to a customer faster than the standard method would.
 Expedited services apply to orders placed by customers who need them fulfilled as soon as possible.

-Depending on which standard shipping options are available (depending on zone, size and weight, or other factors), the exact turnaround for expedited orders can vary.
+Depending on which standard shipping services are available (depending on zone, size and weight, or other factors), the exact turnaround for expedited orders can vary.
 If five-day shipping is the standard for a seller, and one of their customers selects expedited shipping, the order will be guaranteed to arrive at some point sooner than 5 days after the order is confirmed.